jredfox/evilnotchlib/README.md

 Basic MC Lib:ability to make modding easier automation for registration and lang
 GeneralRegistry: registry for commands, sound types and other general stuffs regsiter stuff here for compatibility
-EntityModRegistry: support SpawnListEntries with NBT mobs Client Block Place Event: fires on client side for client sync on block placing Line Library: a powerful library for parsing lines in many forms "modid:block" = "custom parsing values"
+EntityModRegistry: support SpawnListEntries with NBT mobs
+ClientBlockPlaceEvent: fires on client side when player places block for client sync Line Library: a powerful library for parsing lines in many forms "modid:block" = "custom parsing values"
 ConfigBase: part of the line library as an api implementation for the line library Primitive Obj: allows for object modifyable primitive values(byte,short,int,long,float,double,boolean)